holadmex/messaging-que-app/README.md

 `ngrok authtoken <your generate token>`

-**Hold still, we'll be writing few couple blocks of code using python and installing the required Python Framework/Library to execute our Python blocks of code functions.**
+**Hold still, we'll be writing few couple blocks of code using Python and installing the required Python Framework/Library to execute our Python blocks of code functions.**

 First we'll open a directory on our Linux Vm (e.g Ubuntu)